NielsVW/TelegramPoGoRaidBot/README.md

 we need far less information than they provide.
 So I wrote a script, *parse_raw_data.py*, that takes only the necessary information from these sources and saves them in the parsed files.
 So normally you will never use this script and just keep the parsed files.

-The properties.ini file is something you have to create from the example_properties.ini file using the instructions in the file and the "Using the bot" section of this document.
+The properties.ini file holds all of the necessary data for the bot to run as you want it to.
+In order to configure it as intended, carefully read and follow the instructions of this document and the instructions in the properties.ini file itself!
+If you are using the Windows executable file then use the properties.ini file that's in the same folder as the executable.
+Be sure to configure this file before running the program.
+Otherwise you can use the example_properties.ini file to configure the bot.
+Just be sure to rename the file from example_properties.ini to properties.ini, any other name will not work.
+Edit the file using notepad or another text editor of your choice.

 # Python Telegram Bot